developingAlex/Noteal/README.md

 1. A notification will popup showing you the path to your note, a note will be available from the *noteal* directory in your SDCards root directory.
-  - If you had a title of *shopping* for a note you exported, then you should be able to find it at /noteal/noteal-shopping.txt
+  - If you had a title of *shopping* for a note you exported, then you should be able to find it at /Android/data/developingAlex.Noteal/files/noteal-shopping.txt

 ## Issues to resolve

-- when you want to back up all your notes you have to enter each one and tap export, better if there were an export all option
+- when you export all the notes there is no notification that anything happened it would be better if there were a toast message that got displayed and displayed where to find the exported files, eg.
+  /Android/data/developingAlex.Noteal/files
+- give the option to export notes to the shared storage, like the Downloads folder so that it is more accessible
 - the app allows multiple notes with the same title but this is confusing it should prevent that somehow.
 - when you accumulate many notes, newer ones are added to the end of the